Coleman, Charly

 “A Gospel of Enjoyment,” Aeon, June 30, 2023.

 “From Political Culture to Economic Theology,” in The Routledge Handbook of the History and Sociology of Ideas, ed.
-Stefanos Geroulanos and Gisèle Sapiro (New York: Routledge, 2023), 172-184.
+Stefanos Geroulanos and Gisèle Sapiro (Routledge, 2023), 172-184.

 Response to Gail Bossenga, review of The Spirit of French Capitalism: Economic Theology in the Age of Enlightenment, by Charly Coleman, H-France Review 22, no. 49 (April 2022): 1-7.